-(1) The Board voted to change the applicant's characterization of service to General because the applicant's length and quality of service, to include combat service in Iraq and Afghanistan, outweighed the applicant's AWOL and larceny offenses.
-A General characterization of service is proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable discharge.
+(1) The Board voted to change the applicant's characterization of service to General because the applicant's record of service and behavioral health conditions (Post Traumatic Stress Disorder, Major Depression, and Anxiety Disorder) outweighed the applicant's illegal substance abuse offenses.
+The Board found that a General discharge is proper and equitable as the applicant's medically unmitigated theft and breaking and entering with the intent to commit larceny offenses, even with mitigation offered by the applicant's service record, fell below that level of meritorious service warranted for an upgrade an Honorable characterization.

-(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code, as the reason the applicant was discharged was both proper and equitable.
+(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts.
+The reason the applicant was discharged was both proper and equitable.

-(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(3) The RE code will not change due to the BH diagnoses.
+The current code is consistent with the procedural and substantive requirements of the regulation.